 (2) Subject to this Act, a triennial certificate may be renewed for subsequent periods of 3 years each by payment of the prescribed fee and delivery to the Commissioner of an application signed —

-(a) by the licensee, if the licensee is a person other than a body corporate; or
+(a) by the licensee, if the licensee is an individual; or

 (b) by the person in bona fide control of the business of the licensee, if the licensee is a firm or a body corporate.

-(3) The Commissioner may refuse to renew a licensee’s triennial certificate if —
+(3) The Commissioner must not renew a licensee’s triennial certificate unless the Commissioner is satisfied of the matters in —

-(a) the Commissioner is satisfied that section 27(1)(b), (c) or (d), section 28(a), (b), (c) or (d) or section 29(a), (b), (c) or (d), as is relevant to the licensee, does not apply, or no longer applies, in relation to the licensee; or

-(b) the licensee has not met prescribed educational requirements.
+(a) for an individual — section 27(1)(b), (c) and (d); or

+(b) for a firm — section 28(a), (b), (c) and (d); or

+(c) for a body corporate — section 29(a), (b), (c) and (d).

 [Section 31 amended: No. 34 of 1998 s.
 10; No. 55 of 2004 s.
 1007; No. 58 of 2010 s.
-134.]
+134; No. 25 of 2019 s.
+44.]

-32. Triennial certificates, late renewal of
+32. Licensee’s triennial certificate: late renewal

-(1) Where a triennial certificate is renewed within the period of one month immediately succeeding the day on which the triennial certificate expired, the renewal shall be deemed to take effect for the period of 3 years on and from the day next succeeding the day on which the triennial certificate expired.
+(1) If a licensee’s triennial certificate is renewed within the period of one month immediately succeeding the day on which the triennial certificate expired or was surrendered, the renewal takes effect on and from the day next succeeding the day on which the triennial certificate expired or was surrendered.

-(2) Where a triennial certificate is renewed more than one month but not more than 12 months after the day on which the triennial certificate expired and the licensee satisfies the Commissioner that there is reasonable cause for the renewal to be deemed to take effect for the period of 3 years on and from the day next succeeding the day on which the triennial certificate expired, the Commissioner shall so determine and the renewal shall take effect accordingly.
+(2) If a licensee’s triennial certificate is renewed more than 1 month but not more than 12 months after the day on which the triennial certificate expired or was surrendered, the renewal takes effect —

+(a) if the Commissioner is satisfied that there is reasonable cause for the renewal to take effect on and from the day after the day on which the triennial certificate expired or was surrendered — on that day; or

+(b) otherwise — on the day the renewal is granted.

 [Section 32 amended: No. 58 of 2010 s.
-134.]

-33. Triennial certificates expired for over a year, applications to renew

-(1) Where a triennial certificate expires and is not renewed within the period of 12 months thereafter an application for a renewal shall be made at least one month prior to the date on which it is intended the renewal shall take effect unless the applicant satisfies the Commissioner that there is reasonable cause for the application being made out of time.
+134; No. 25 of 2019 s.
+45.]

+33. Licensee’s triennial certificate: late renewal after 12 months

+(1) This section applies if —

+(a) a licensee’s triennial certificate expires or was surrendered; and

+(b) the licensee applies to renew the certificate more than 12 months after the day on which the triennial certificate expired or was surrendered.

-(2) The application shall be made in writing and in a manner and form determined by the Commissioner in respect of such an application and shall contain such information as is required by the Commissioner in respect of such an application.
+(2) The application for renewal must be made in writing and in a manner and form determined by the Commissioner in respect of such an application and shall contain such information as is required by the Commissioner in respect of such an application.

 [(3) deleted]

-(4) In respect of any particular application the applicant shall furnish the Commissioner with such further information as the Commissioner determines.
+(4) In respect of any particular application the licensee must furnish the Commissioner with such further information as the Commissioner determines.

-(5) If the Commissioner is considering making an adverse decision in relation to the application, the Commissioner must give the applicant the opportunity to give additional information in relation to that application.
+(5) If the Commissioner is considering making an adverse decision in relation to the application, the Commissioner must give the licensee the opportunity to give additional information in relation to that application.

+(6) If the triennial certificate is renewed, the renewal takes effect on the day the renewal is granted.

 [Section 33 amended: No. 58 of 2010 s.
 93 and 134; No. 44 of 2016 s.
-31.]
+31; No. 25 of 2019 s.
+46.]

 34. Conditions on licences and triennial certificates

-(1) A licensee shall comply with the provisions of this Act and the agents code of conduct.
+(1) It is a condition of every licence that the licensee must comply with the provisions of this Act and the code of conduct for agents.

-(2) The Commissioner may grant a licence or grant or renew a triennial certificate subject to such special conditions as the Commissioner thinks fit.

-(3) A licensee shall comply with any special condition to which under subsection (2) his licence or triennial certificate is subject.
+(2) It is a condition of every licence that the licensee must comply with any special condition to which the licensee’s licence or triennial certificate is subject under section 34AA.